eriknstr/5050/README.md

 process.php - Does the dirty work, creating links and such

-l - folder w/ all the links, cookie library
+l - folder w/ all the links

 l/index.html - redirects to root index.html